Do you like classic French cuisine? Then you will love this next leek recipe!

 So here you go: leeks in vinaigrette.
-Great as a fresh starter or a light lunch.
-You can easily steam the leeks a day in advance and assemble the vinaigrette in just a couple of minutes right before serving.
-Quick and easy.
+It’s just great as a fresh starter or a light summer lunch.
+You can easily steam the leeks a day in advance and assemble the vinaigrette in just a couple of minutes right before you plan on serving it.

 - 3 small fresh leeks